p4lang/p4c/docs/simple_switch.md

 shows up on ingress.
 The clock is set to 0 every time the switch starts.
 This field can be read directly from either pipeline (ingress and egress) but should not be written to.
+- `egress_global_timestamp`: a timestamp, in microseconds, set when the packet starts egress processing.
+The clock is the same as for `ingress_global_timestamp`.
+This field should only be read from the egress pipeline, but should not be written to.
 - `lf_field_list`: used to store the learn id when calling `generate_digest`; do not access directly.
 - `mcast_grp`: needed for the multicast feature.
 This field needs to be written